Get Your Stress Leave Certificate Online

 Stress Leave Certificate vs General Sick Note

-Both documents certify your absence and protect your employment rights.
+Both documents evidence your absence.
 The key difference is specificity.

 🧠 Stress Leave Certificate